-Client will incur transaction charges for trades executed in their accounts, either based on transaction charges, or percentage of the dollar amount of assets in the account(s) on a quarterly basis.
+Clients will incur transaction charges for trades executed in their accounts, either based on transaction charges, or percentage of the dollar amount of assets in the account(s) on a quarterly basis.
 When an account is receiving contributions of at least \$500 per month, and based upon the account size, the account will be charged on an annual asset-based fee ("ABF") of 0.10%.
-The fee may either be asset-based or transaction-based and will be at our firm's discretion.
 Fidato Wealth LLC conducts a biennial review of advisory accounts to determine the appropriate billing method for each account at our discretion.
 The review will take into account market fluctuations, the account size, account transaction history, and future events specific to the client.
 These transaction fees are separate from our firm's advisory fees and will be disclosed by the chosen custodian.
 Clients may also pay holdings charges imposed by the chosen custodian for certain investments, charges imposed directly by a mutual fund, index fund, or exchange traded fund, which shall be disclosed in the fund's prospectus (i.e., fund management fees, initial or deferred sales charges, mutual fund sales loads, 12b-1 fees, surrender charges, variable annuity fees, IRA and qualified retirement plan fees, and other fund expenses).
 Our firm does not receive a portion of these fees.